A.E.C. Resources FAQs

-All designs found on the online search tool Product Spec or the UL hard copy directory have been tested to US ANSI/UL 263 and CA ULC-S101.
-Therefor accepted in both countries.
+- All designs found on the online search tool Product iQTM have been tested to US ANSI/UL 263 and CA ULC-S101.
+Therefore accepted in both countries.
 This is documented in the heading of every design.

-Designs found on the ULC (UL Canada) Online Directories or the ULC hard copy directory have been tested to CA ULC-S101, and therefore accepted only in Canada.
+- Designs found on the ULC (UL Canada) Online Directories have been tested to CA ULC-S101, and therefore accepted only in Canada.

 cUL assemblies – Many US designs have also been certified for use in Canada.
 If the title of a design includes BXUV7 – Fire Resistance Ratings – CAN/ULC-S101 Certified for Canada, it has been investigated to Canadian standards and is intended for installation in accordance with Canadian building codes.
 Any loading or other restrictions noted on the design should be considered in the installation.
 For additional information see the General Information for Fire Resistance Ratings – CAN/ULC-S101 Certified for Canada link on the top of the design.
 To locate Canadian cUL designs in Product Spec, enter the desired design parameters, along with keyword “BXUV7”.